 Inspired by Cubism, Mondrian moved away from the naturalism of his earlier landscape paintings and began to explore the possibilities of working with a grid pattern to define an entire painting.
 In this composition, narrow, diagonal lines map a network of diamonds while horizontal and vertical lines divide them into 256 triangles.
 A flickering optical illusion is created by lines of varying thickness that suggest rectangular and square compartments of different sizes.

-Louise and Walter C. Arensberg, Los Angeles, purchased from the artist through Marcel Duchamp as agent, probably in 1936 ; gift to PMA, 1950.
+Purchased from the artist, through Marcel Duchamp as agent, by Louise and Walter C. Arensberg, Los Angeles, probably in 1936 ; gift to PMA, 1950.